PeterGamma/Live-stream-of-ANT-plus-and-BLE-sensor-data/README.md

 .
 .

-25. MQTT for Garmin watches:
+25. MQTT for Garmin watches ?

 .
 .